bramyarao/NLP-QA/README.md

 enable computer systems to understand and answer human questions, in natural language.
 It is an area which has many practical and important applications.
 This project report presents the review of question answering from a pedagogical perspective.
-An overview of the learning goals, description of methods for question answering including current stateof- the-art methods, evaluation metrics and the current research progress in this field are given.
+An overview of the learning goals, description of methods for question answering including current state-of- the-art methods, evaluation metrics and the current research progress in this field are given.
 In addition, lecture slides and an assignment for the question answering topic are provided.
 Our aim is to provide a comprehensive overview of the field of question answering